LazyGatto/custommailcow-ldap/README.md

 5. Check logs `docker compose logs LDAP_MAILCOW`
 6. Restart dovecot and SOGo if necessary `docker compose restart sogo-mailcow dovecot-mailcow`

+### User Aliases

+This version has support for user aliases too.
+They needed to be set in Active Directory in `proxyAddresses` attribute.
+Format records in such way: `smtp:username@domain.com` You can add as many aliases as you need for every user.

 ### LDAP Fine-tuning

 Container internally uses the following configuration templates: